LeeVaughn/p2-rubric-draft/RUBRIC.md

 ##### Exceeds Expectations Criteria

 ```
-Exceeds expectations if meets expectations plus the following are true:
+Exceeds expectations if meets expectations plus the following is true:
-* The number of pages and pagination buttons change based on how many search results are returned.
-For example, if 9 or fewer results are returned, 0 or 1 pagination buttons are displayed, if 22 search results are returned, 3 pagination buttons are displayed.
+* The number of pagination buttons changes based on how many search results are returned.
+For example, if nine or fewer results are returned, zero or one pagination buttons are displayed.
+If 22 search results are returned, three pagination buttons are displayed.
 ```

 ##### Exceeds Expectations Template

 ```
-Your pagination button number correctly and work well!
-And you've gone above and beyond by paginating the search results.
+Excellent!
+You've gone above and beyond and paginated the search results.
 This is awesome and not an easy task, so be proud!

-Applause!!
 ```

 ##### Notes